Essential Oil Perfume Blends

 Essential oil perfumes are fairly simple to make and completely customizable.
 I love making my own perfume so much that I even make hair perfume spray!
 I swear the scent stays for days!!

-This article contains some affiliate links for your convenience, read the full disclosure policy.
+For your convenience, This article contains affiliate links; read the full disclosure policy.

 What essential oils make a good perfume?